faye-cheng/Flicker-Photos-API/README.md

-# PhotoFindr
+# PhotoFinder
 Faye Cheng

-Webpage that utilizes the Flickr API to access photo data based on user inputed search terms.
+Webpage that integrates the Flicker photos API to display photos and descritions based on inputed search terms.